 It’s important to think of best rat control as a community effort.
 Rats have an approximately 3 block radius.
 Low-income neighbors with older homes may be more affected by heavy local rodent populations than folks with newer or better maintained homes.

 If you’re interested in getting Integrated Pest Management for Portland rodent control, don’t hesitate to call us.
-We’re here to help you sort through all the best rodent control options, anticipate & avoid hazards, and pick the one that’s best for you.
+We’re here to help you with the best rodent control options, anticipate & avoid teaching rats to avoid traps, and get you back to live & let live.